f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 The TSP block in the LMS7002M hardware has an interpolation chain that acts on both Tx channels.
 It is composed of 5 halfband interpolation stages and therefore can achieve interpolation between 1 (no interpolation) and 32 in increasing powers of 2: 1, 2, 4, 8, 16, 32.
 Please note that a factor of at least 4 is required.
 Lower values are experimental.

 Thus the actual sample rate of the DAC is the stream sample rate (11) multiplied by this factor.
 In the screenshot example this yields a 12.288 MS/s rate at the DAC (3.072 * 4).

+The first position in the combo is marked as "A".
+This is because interpolation by 1 is not implemented and instead an automatic interpolation factor is applied.
+The DAC rate display is updated automatically and siblings are updated with the actual DAC and hardware interpolation factor.

 <h3>10: Software interpolation factor</h3>